 3:45-4:00pm EST– Break

-4:00pm-6:00pm EST– 2 cases (25 mins each) will be discussed that were submitted prior to CE by attendees that will be chosen event to demonstrate the days learning including CYPs, neuro, hormone and immune function.
+4:00pm-6:00 pm EST– 2 cases (25 mins each) will be discussed that were submitted prior to CE by attendees that will be chosen event to demonstrate the days learning including CYPs, neurological, hormone, and immune function.
 Participants will also pair up in break-out groups of 3-4 people to work on an individual case they will bring to the seminar/CE.

 AFTER November 21st Cost is $250.

 student rate is $175.